The law is a deeply complex subject. And I know virtually nothing about it. Which is why I need a little help from you with the subject material.

 But when it comes to the continuing legal education of our audience – sharing useful information about surviving law school, passing the bar, getting a job, and succeeding in a legal career – that information should probably come from you.

-Before the Bar is new on the legal blogging scene.
+Student Lawyer is new on the legal blogging scene.
 We have the resources of many ABA publications at our disposal to share here.
 Which is all well and good, but we want to have original content as well.
 So I’ve been reaching out to educators, law firms and lawyers, marketing professionals, and the students themselves to ask them to write for us.

 Why should you be interested in writing for law students?